 To understand cross-functional teams better, let’s look at an example.
 Say a company wants to launch a new product.
 A functional team might include members of the marketing department who focus on promoting the product, while the product development team works on creating the product itself.
 Those two teams would work separately most of their time.
 However, a cross-functional team would bring together members from marketing, product development, finance, and operations to work collaboratively on the project.
-This could lead to a better product launch strategy that considers all aspects of the business.
+This could lead to a better product launch strategy and provides an opportunity to practice situational leadership that considers all aspects of the business.

 When assembling a cross-functional team, it’s important to consider the skills and expertise needed for the project.
 For example, a product launch team might need expertise in market research, product design, supply chain logistics, and financial forecasting.
 The team leader should identify potential team members with these skills and invite them to participate.

 Diversity as THE Key Characteristic of a Cross-Functional Team